idusortus/UnleashingClean/README.md

 - Reverted to --prerelease
 - ^^^ resolved to rc2, which conflicts with the .net environment
 - Switched to --version '8.0.100-preview.7.23376.3'
+- Moving the entire solution to 8.0.0-rc.2.
+(Minor differences in .csproj, obtained from nuget.org)

 # UnleashingClean